 The majority of residents prefer the widen-in-place option for Route 1, according to public comments submitted to the Federal Highway Administration.

-The FHWA hosted a public meeting at Hayfield High School in June to kick off the public comment period where residents could submit feedback about Route 1 widening options.
-Three options were up for consideration: no-action; widening Route 1 in place; or a southeast bypass that winds behind Woodlawn Stables.
+The FHWA hosted a to kick off the public comment period where residents could submit feedback about Route 1 widening options. : no-action; widening Route 1 in place; or a southeast bypass that winds behind Woodlawn Stables.

 The FHWA received comments from 281 people.
 The widening-in-place option received support from many organizations, including the Mount Vernon-Lee Chamber of Commerce, Mount Vernon Civic Coalition, and local legislators including Mount Vernon District Supervisor Gerry Hyland, Congressman Jim Moran (D-8th District), Sen. Toddy Puller (D-36th) and Del.
 Scott Surovell (D-44th).